 Ancient Daoists learned and theorized the philosophy of Chinese medicine through the careful observation of the nature of our inner & outer worlds.
-Nature is our ultimate teacher, and in the same way I have developed the introduction that follows as my method of explaining ancient concepts to modern audiences.
-That said, I obviously do not rank myself along Daoist masters, I only suggest that this wisdom is available to us all, by deeply listening to the nature of things — as they are.
-This introduction is often not how standardised TCM textbooks teach these ideas and is thus subject to copyright.
+Nature is our ultimate teacher, and in the same way, I have developed the introduction that follows as my method of explaining ancient concepts to modern audiences.
+That said, I obviously do not rank myself along with Daoist masters, I only suggest that this wisdom is available to us all, by deeply listening to the nature of things — as they are.
+This introduction is often not how standardized TCM textbooks teach these ideas and is thus subject to copyright.

 Note that this is a dynamic document, I will keep editing and adding as I see fit.
-At first I was going to keep the conversation rather simple, but to honour the medicine I have added more detailed language in this version.
-I will be instead making a more distilled video & slideshow version in the near future.
+At first, I was going to keep the conversation rather simple, but to honour the medicine I have added more detailed language in this version.
+I will be instead of making a more distilled video & slideshow version in the near future.
 I have made mention in various social media forums of my writing of a thorough introduction, interpretation & explanation of TCM.
 This is not it — at least not in its current format.
 And while this was more comprehensive than I planned, it is still only scratching the surface on how much deeper this discussion can go.
-While this will be certainly sufficient for most; for others I ask you to bear with me as there will certainly remain questions & confusions for more strictly Western-minded types.
+While this will be certainly sufficient for most; for others, I ask you to bear with me as there will certainly remain questions & confusions for more strictly Western-minded types.
 As well, extensive citation will follow in a future edition.

 Estimated reading time: 20–30 minutes.

 - HISTORY & PHILOSOPHY

 - The Four Precious Principals & Their Status

 - Our Body, Our Earth